fluid-cloudnative/fluid/docs/en/samples/fuse_recover.md

-# Demo - How to use FUSE auto-recovery in Fluid
+# Demo - How to enable FUSE auto-recovery

 ## Installation